 |Timing of antibiotics to prevent postoperative wound infection

-- Adult surgery patients who have prophylactic antibiotics discontinued within 24 hours after surgery end time
+- Adult surgery patients who had prophylactic antibiotics discontinued within 24 hours after surgery end time.

 |Complications of central venous catheters

-- Bloodstream infections per 1,000 central venous catheter placements venous catheters
+- Bloodstream infections among central venous catheter placements.

-- Mechanical adverse events per 1,000 central venous catheter placements
+- Mechanical adverse events among central venous catheter placements.

 Presentation of Disparities

-- Race—Blacks, Asians,v Native Hawaiians or Other Pacific Islanders (NHOPIs), American Indians and Alaska Natives (AI/ANs), and people of more than one race compared with Whites.
+- Race—Blacks, Asians,v NHOPIs, AI/ANs, and people of more than one race compared with Whites.

 - Ethnicity—Hispanics compared with non-Hispanic Whites.vi

 - Income—Poor, near-poor, and middle-income people compared with high-income people.vii